-A fundamental strength of an insight community is having a standing group of customers ready to provide feedback and ideas as needed.
+A fundamental strength of an online insight community is having a standing group of customers ready to provide feedback and ideas as needed.
 To ensure the quality of ongoing feedback from the insight community, it is critical to maintain strong member engagement.
 So, how do you keep engagement in your insight community to maintain participation at desired levels?

 The first step toward community engagement is selecting individuals who fit the purpose of the community.
 The best way to do this is to prepare a screener that reflects that purpose.
 This approach will yield content that is relevant and interesting to members, which is fundamental to their continued participation.